-- Check Set default expiration date for shares to set a default expiration date on local user and group shares. - Check Enforce expiration date to always enforce the configured expiration date on local user and group shares.
+- Check Allow apps to use the Share API to enable users to share files.
+If this is not checked, no users can create file shares. - Check Set default expiration date for shares to set a default expiration date on local user and group shares. - Check Enforce expiration date to always enforce the configured expiration date on local user and group shares.